virtual-space/realnet/README.md

 # Realnet

-Realnet is a flexible backend infrastructure for building and managing applications, now with Kubernetes cluster management capabilities.
+Realnet is a flexible backend infrastructure for building and managing applications, now with Kubernetes cluster management capabilities and agent system support.

 ## Features